USING THE NFL.COM LIVE DRAFT CLIENT

 - Use the Draft Queue to save your favorite players

-- Interact with other team owners via in-draft chat
+- Interact with other team managers via in-draft chat

 Frequently Asked Question

-- What is the difference between a Standard draft and an Auction draft?
+- What is the difference between a Standard draft and a Salary Cap draft?

 - Other than a Live Online Draft, are there additional draft options?